forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

 Unless you're familiar with HOCs already–and maybe even then–looking at the source of `UserInfoContainer` will probably give you pause.
 It turns out that `UserInfoContainer` is actually generated dynamically by the `withUser` function.
 The returned component renders the `LoadingScreen` while the user is loading, then renders either the `UserInfo` or the `ErrorScreen` depending on whether the request is successful or not.
 Not all HOCs have this API but that's part of the problem.
-Many HOC APIs have many configuration options, so there's no easy way to be sure of what's happening, without reading the docs or source.
-We'll see in a second that you better hope the documentation is good.
-HOCs are often dense and difficult reads.
+Most HOC APIs have many configuration options.
+There is just no way to know what's happening, without reading the docs or source.
+As we will see shortly, you better hope the documentation is good; HOCs are often dense and difficult reads.

 Aside from their opacity the, HOCs are surprisingly difficult to re-use.
-Any time you want to pass the user data to an existing component, you must first create a third component that binds them together.
-If `A` renders `B`, but now you want `B` to be given the user, you must create a third component `withUser(B, ...)` that will now be rendered by `A`.
-The same is true even if you just want swap out the `LoadingScreen` for a simpler spinner–you're going to have to create a new component.
-Over time this can make navigating your code base harder, as more and more container-components containing single lines of uninteresting code are added.
+Any time an existing component needs the user, you must first create another component.
+If `A` renders `B`, but now you want `B` to be given the user, you must create a third component `withUser(B, ...)` that will be rendered by `A` now instead.
+The same applies to swapping out the `LoadingScreen` for a simpler spinner–you're going to have to create a new component.
+Over time this proliferation of one-line container components can make navigating your code base difficult.

 ***